-Nick Garland is CEO of Assure360 and he has 25+ years of experience in the industry.
-He tells the story of where the vision for Assure360 came from, the hurdles along the way and what’s coming next.
+Nick Garland is the CEO of Assure360.
+He has 25+ years of experience in the industry.
+He tells the story of where the vision for Assure360 came from, the hurdles along the way, and what’s coming next.

 Where did the idea for Assure360 come from?